auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 #### Method: `OPTIONS`

-If, instead of creating a lambda function that performs no action, you would like to create an `OPTIONS` method on the API Gateway:
+Instead of creating a lambda function that performs no action, you can create an `OPTIONS` method on the API Gateway.

 In the left pane, select `/pets`, and click **CreateMethod**.
 In the drop down, select *OPTIONS*, and click the checkmark button.
-Select *Mock* for integration type.
+Select *Mock* for Integration Type.
 Click **Save**.

 ![](/media/articles/integrations/aws-api-gateway/part-1/options-method.png)

 Leaving the Response Body blank, click **Test**.
 You should receive a Response Body indicating `no data`.

-At this point the AWS Lambda functions and the Amazon API Gateway methods are defined with no security.
+At this point, the AWS Lambda functions and the Amazon API Gateway methods are defined with no security.

 [Prev](/integrations/aws-api-gateway) ----- [Next](/integrations/aws-api-gateway/part-2)